huixin-zhan/huixin-zhan/README.md

 - 👋 Hi, I’m @huixin-zhan
 - 👀 I’m interested in machine learning and artificial intelligence
 - 🌱 I’m currently learning multi-hop reasoning and nlp based summarization
-- 💞️ I’m looking for collaboration
+- 💞️ I’m looking for collaborations in reinforcement learning
 - 📫 How to reach me huixin.zhan@ttu.edu

 <!---